Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Introduction

-Here, $\xi_l=1$ if $n_l=\tilde{\Omega}(N)$ and $0$ otherwise, where $N$ is the number of data points and $\tilde{\Omega}$ neglects logarithmic factors.
 This is proved in Theorem \ref{thm:empirical_Jacobian}.
-Our result immediately implies that the spectrum of the NTK matrix is bounded away from zero whenever the network contains one wide layer of order $N$.
+Our result directly implies that the spectrum of the NTK matrix is bounded away from zero whenever the network contains one wide layer of order $N$.
 This holds regardless of the position of the wide layer and the widths of the remaining ones (up to log factors).
-This last property allows for networks with bottleneck layers.
+The last property allows for networks with bottleneck layers.

-Comparing the lower bound and the upper bound of \eqref{eq:fast2}, one observes that they only differ in the scaling of $\sum_{l=1}^{L}\beta_l^{-2}$ and $\sum_{l=1}^{L}\xi_{l-1}\beta_l^{-2}.$ Let $k=\argmin\nolimits_{l\in[L-1]}\beta_l.$ Then, as long as $\xi_{k-1}=1$, both these sums will scale as $\beta_k^{-2}$.
+Comparing the lower and upper bounds of \eqref{eq:fast2}, we note that they only differ in the scaling of $\sum_{l=1}^{L}\beta_l^{-2}$ and $\sum_{l=1}^{L}\xi_{l-1}\beta_l^{-2}.$ Let $k=\argmin\nolimits_{l\in[L-1]}\beta_l.$ Then, as long as $\xi_{k-1}=1$, both the sums will scale as $\beta_k^{-2}$.
 In that case, the lower bound in \eqref{eq:fast2} is tight (up to a multiplicative constant).
-For instance, this occurs if \emph{(i)} the network contains one wide layer with $\tilde{\Omega}(N)$ neurons, and \emph{(ii)} it is initialized using the popular He's initialization (i.e., $\beta_{l}=2/n_{l-1}$) or LeCun's initialization (i.e., $\beta_{l}=1/n_{l-1}$) \cite{XavierBengio2010,he2015delving,lecun2012efficient}.
+For instance, this occurs if \emph{(i)} the network has one wide layer with $\tilde{\Omega}(N)$ neurons, and \emph{(ii)} it is initialized under He's initialization (i.e., $\beta_{l}=\sqrt{2/n_{l-1}}$) or LeCun's initialization (i.e., $\beta_{l}=1/\sqrt{n_{l-1}}$) \citep{XavierBengio2010,he2015delving,lecun2012efficient}.
 Note also that our bound for finite widths is consistent with the asymptotic one in \eqref{eq:fast1} (except that we do not track the dependence on $L$ in \eqref{eq:fast2}).